polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network-with-substrate.md

 ----------------------
 Now that we know the fundamentals and the command line options, it's time to generate our own keys rather than using the well-known Alice and Bob keys.
 Each person who wants to participate in the blockchain can generate their own key using the [subkey tool](ecosystem/subkey).
 Be sure to record all of the output from this section as you will need it later.

+> If you aren't interested in learning to generate your own keys, you may use the example keys below for learning purposes.
+But you must generate your own before starting any production network.

 First generate a mnemonic and see the `sr25519` key and address associated with it.
 This key will be used by BABE for block production.
 ```
 $ subkey generate